nicklafferty/craftycody/content/life/playa-del-carmen-mexico.md

 The most unique shop I found was this place called [Miniso](https://minisousaonline.com/).
 Apparently, we do have them in the States, but I had never heard of it.
 There were several of these Japanese-esque stores in Playa and I was pretty surprised, but I loved it.
 I'm a sucker for cute things.

+Anyway, all the shops I looked at are decently priced even in the tourist areas and you can haggle at most places.
+Remember to have pesos though.

 ## Tips

 ### WhatsApp